 Just as its name suggests, Rurikei Onsen is a resort with accommodation facilities such as villas and glamping sites, barbecue areas, hot springs, and other leisure facilities.
 It is also known as the largest illumination venue in Kansai.

-To many shy international tourists, probably the best thing about Rurikei Onsen is that most of the resort’s onsen pools require guests to wear swimmers to enter, which is a rare thing in Japan (´▽`*).
+To many shy international tourists, probably the best thing about Rurikei Onsen is that most of the resort’s onsen pools require guests to wear swimmers to enter, which is rare in Japan (´▽`*).

 For more information, please refer to our article on Ruri Valley!